 Most of the patients we see have suffered for years with severe shoulder pain, and many have been told that there is nothing that can be done to help them.
 Many of my patients had such severe pain that they had to give up their favorite activities, such as golf, tennis, and gardening.
 I am proud to hear how so many of my patients are delighted that they have returned to these activities.
 In fact, a very common comment is that they only wish they had not waited so long to have the surgery, because it made their quality of life so much better.

 The ideal candidate for the reverse total shoulder is a patient with serious shoulder pain, without severe heart or lung disease that would make surgery unsafe, and 60 years of age or older.
 As long as a patient is able to cooperate with the physical therapy required for recovery, we have no upper age limit.
 Patients with shoulder pain due to severe arthritis, even with no functioning rotator cuff can now expect an end to their suffering and a return to doing what they love.

 If you are interested in finding out if this procedure may be a good option for you, I encourage you to make an appointment with an Orthopaedic Specialist at OSC so we can help determine the best course of treatment for you.

 Martin R. Coleman, MD is a board- certified Orthopaedic Specialist with Orthopaedic and Spine Center in Newport News, Virginia.
 His area of specialty is the treatment of shoulder injuries and arthritis, with a focus on rotator cuff repair and both Traditional and Reverse Shoulder Replacements.
-To learn more about Dr. Coleman, go to www.osc-ortho.com.
-To make an appointment, please call 757-596-1900.
+To learn more about Dr. Coleman or to make an appointment, please call 757-596-1900.